-You will need to have Python 3.6 or greater installed, and if you're installing the development requirements you will also need the development Python version.
-You can install this by running apt-get install python3.x-dev, replacing x with your version as required.
+You will need to have Python 3.6 or greater installed, and if you're installing the development requirements to use the visualise tool you will also need tkinter installed on your system.
+For information on how to do this, see https://tkdocs.com/tutorial/install.html.